 For nearly twenty years Tony Leon was a Member of Parliament in South Africa, and for thirteen years he led the Democratic Alliance.
 He is the longest serving Leader of the Opposition in Parliament, since the advent of democracy in April 1994.
 He led and grew his party from its marginal position on the brink of political extinction into the second largest political force in South Africa.

-A trained lawyer, Tony Leon actively participated in the CODESA constitutional negotiations which led to the birth of a democratic South Africa.
+A trained lawyer, Leon actively participated in the critical constitutional negotiations that led to the birth of a democratic South Africa.
 He has been at the forefront of national and international events, both as a front-ranking parliamentarian and renowned orator and writer and as a Vice-President of Liberal International.
-He has addressed many international conferences, from the Council on Foreign
+He has addressed many international conferences, institutes and think tanks from the Council on Foreign

-2. “The Road to 2014” - Using both his unique access (personal encounters with the last five Presidents – FW De Klerk, Nelson Mandela, Thabo Mbeki, Kgalema Motlanthe and Jacob Zuma) and well-honed political and analytical skills, Ambassador Leon looks at the possible ways forward for South Africa after the 2014 electiona, the credit downgrade and the economic and political challenges which confront us in a world of uncertainty.
+2. “South Africa Today and Tomorrow” - Using both his unique access (personal encounters with the last five S.A.
+Presidents) and well-honed political and analytical skills, Tony Leon looks at the possible ways forward for South Africa after the 2014 electiona, the credit downgrade and the economic and political challenges which confront us in a world of uncertainty.

 4. “Behind Embassy Walls” –The Changing face and facts of global diplomacy and “where in the world is South Africa?”

 5. “Opposite Mandela”- Tony Leon has just published a “riveting and readable” (Rapport 22 June 2014) account of Nelson Mandela’s consequential presidency through his first -hand access to South Africa’s icon.
 In this address he illustrates how our first democratic president changed the face of our and the world’s politics and how we draw lessons for today from that era.

 Nelson Mandela said of Tony Leon - on his retirement from political leadership in - ”Your contribution to democracy is enormous; you have more support for all you have done than you might ever read about.”